skoshy/Skrub/README.md

 ﻿# Skrub

-Simple library by Stefan Koshy.
+A simple library by Stefan Koshy.
 Just contains random functions that are handy to have.

 ## What are some of the functions?